 Identify the Signs of Sabotage

-If you suspect someone is out to get you, here are some signs:
+If you suspect someone is out to get you, and sabotage at work is a distinct possibility, here are some signs:

 · Get a friend’s opinion – Some people are really good at trusting their instincts – they read people well, are adept at discovering underlying motives and very perceptive.
 But if you’re not sure about trusting your gut, tell a trusted friend what’s been going on and get their reaction.
 If they agree it sounds “off,” then you have a good place to start.